xrdocs/device-lifecycle/_blogs/2018-05-15-ztp-workflow-part-2-the-dhcp-server.md

 Requested Option code: Fully Qualified Domain Name (39)

 ## mac-address
-mac-address, the mac address is not an option but the source mac address of the DHCP Discover, for a host declaration it must be matched completely but a partial match on the OUI for example can be used in a class.
+The mac address is not an option but the source mac address of the initial DHCP Discover, for a host declaration it must be matched completely but a partial match on the OUI for example can be used in a class.
 Partial matching on OUI will take more importance when IOS-XR will be available on different HW vendors.

 ### Example1:
 host ncs-5001-b {
       hardware ethernet c4:72:95:a7:ef:c2;